Andybrookes-dev/capstone-project/README.md

 **User Story 10** - Code Structure & Maintainability - As a developer, I want modular, well‑structured code, So that the project is easy to maintain and extend.

+## 🚀 Agile Development

+I adopted an Agile methodology during the development of my **Restuarant reservation system**, using the **MoSCoW prioritisation method** to ensure essential features were delivered first.
+A public GitHub Project Board was used to manage user stories, tasks, and track progress.

+### 📋 Project Board Structure
+- **Backlog** – planned features and ideas
+- **To Do** – items ready to be developed
+- **In Progress** – features currently under development
+- **Done** – completed and tested work

+Each card contained a user story with clear acceptance criteria and was labelled as:
+- **Must Have** – essential functionality required for the application’s purpose
+- **Should Have** – important improvements that enhance the experience but are not critical
+- **Could Have** – optional enhancements to include if time permitted

+### ✅ Benefits of This Approach
+- Delivered working features early and consistently
+- Allowed transparent tracking and easy prioritisation adjustments
+- Maintained flexibility to add improvements without losing sight of core functionality